-ADULT FAMILY-SIZE AND INCOME APPLICATION (FSIA) FY 2023-2024
+ADULT FAMILY-SIZE AND INCOME APPLICATION (FSIA) FY 2024-2025

 PART 1.
-ALL HOUSEHO LD MEMBERS
+ALL HOUSEHOLD MEMBERS

 a.
 Name(s) of Adult Participant(s)

 b.
-Names of All Househ old Members (First, Midd le Initial, Last) Age of Particip Check Inco
+Names of All Household Members (First, Middle Initial, Last) Age of Adult Participant(s) Check If NO Income

-Г 7

 PART 2.
 BENEFITS

-If any member of your household receives SNAP , FDPIR , SSI , or Medicaid benefits, provide the name and case number for the ONE person who receives benefits.
-If no one receives these benefits , skip to PART 3 .
+If any member of your household receives SNAP, FDPIR, SSI, or Medicaid benefits, provide the name and case number for the ONE person who receives benefits.
+If no one receives these benefits, skip to PART 3.

+NAME:

-NAME: C CASE NUMBER:
+CASE NUMBER:

 PART 3.
-TOTAL HOUSE HOLD GROSS INCOME.
-You must tell u ıs how muc h and how often.
+TOTAL HOUSEHOLD GROSS INCOME.
+You must tell us how much and how often.

-A. NAME 1 W OFTEN IT WAS RECEIV ED .

-(List only household members with income)
+A. NAME (List only household members with income) B. GROSS INCOME AND HOW OFTEN IT WAS RECEIVED

-Earnings From Work Before Deductions Welfare, Chil Alimo Pensions, Retire Social Security VA Benefit , SSI, All C other Inco ome
+Earnings From Work Before Deductions Welfare, Child Support, Alimony All Other Income

-Example: Jane Smith \$ 200 /weekly \$ 150 /twic e a month \$ 100 /monthly / \$ /
+Example: Jane Smith \$ 200 /weekly \$ 150 /twice a month \$ 100 /monthly \$/

-\$/ \$/ \$/ \$ /
+\$/ \$/ \$/ \$/

-\$/ \$/ \$/ \$
+\$/ \$/ \$/ \$/

-\$/ \$/ \$/ \$
+\$/ \$/ \$/ \$/

-\$/ \$/ \$/ \$ /
+\$/ \$/ \$/ \$/

-\$/ \$/ \$/ \$ /
+\$/ \$/ \$/ \$/

 PART 4.
-SIGNATURE AN ND LAST FOUR DIGITS O F SOCIAL SEC URITY NUN IBER (ADULT MU ST SIGN).
+SIGNATURE AND LAST FOUR DIGITS OF SOCIAL SECURITY NUMBER (ADULT MUST SIGN).

-per must sign this form.
-If F If security number or man must list the last four
+An adult household member must sign this form.
+If Part 3 is completed, the adult signing the form also must list the last four digits of his or her social security number or mark the I do not have a social security number box.

-home will get federal fund information on this form is t is based on the information purposely give false inform that I give.
-I ur nderstand th at CACFP officials may verit y (check)) the infor ma-
+I certify (promise) that all information on this form is true and that all income is reported.
+I understand that the center or day care home will get federal funds based on the information that I give.
+I understand that CACFP officials may verify (check) the information.
+I understand that if I purposely give false information, the participant receiving meals may lose the meal benefits and I may be prosecuted.

-Sign Here: Print Na ıme:
+Sign Here: Print Name:

 Date:

-Address: Phone N Number:
+Address: Phone Number:

-City: State: Zip Cod e:
+City: State: Zip Code:

-Last four digits of social Last four digits of social security number: --

-PART 5.
-PARTICIPANT'S PART 5.
-PARTICIPANT'S ETHNIC AND RACIAL IDENTITIES (Optional)

-Choose one ethnicity: Choose one or mo re (regardless c of ethnicity):

-Hispanic or Latino Asian America Native ın Indian or Alaskaı n 🔲 Bla ack or Afr rican Ame rican

-☐ Not Hispanic or Latino □ White ☐ Native H lawaiian or Other F Pacific Isla ander
+Last four digits of social secur ity number: - I do not have a social security number PART 5.
+PARTICIPANT'S ETHNIC AND RACIAL IDENTITIES (Optional) Choose one ethnicity: Choose one or more (regardless of ethnicity): Hispanic or Latino ☐ Asian American Native Indian or Alaskan Black or African American ☐ Not Hispanic or Latino panic or Latino cific Islander

 DO NOT FILL OUT THIS PART.
 THIS IS FOR OFFICIAL USE ONLY.
-Annual Income Conversion Weekly x 52 Every 2 Weeks x 26 Twice a Month x 24 Monthly x 12 Total Income: Per Week: Every 2 Weeks: Twice a Month: Month: Year: Household Size: Categorical Eligibility: Date Withdrawn: Eligibility: Free Eligibility: Reduced Eligibility: Denied Reason: Determining Official's Signature: Date:
+Annual Income Conversion: Annual Income Conversion:Weekly x 52Every 2 Weeks x 26Twice a Month x 24Monthly x 12 Total Income: Per Week: Every 2 Weeks: Twice a Month: Month: Year: Household Size: Categorical Eligibility: Categorical Eligibility: Categorical Eligibili Reason: Determining Official's Signature: Date: